soysal/ruta.vim/README.md

 # ruta.vim
 A syntax highlighter for Apache UIMA Ruta scripts.
-Currently, only aims quick updates on the server.
+Currently, it only aims to help quick updates on the server.

 ## Features